International Champagne Horse Registry

 solid black + champagne

-Effects of the Champagne gene on the four basic horse colors:
+Effect of Champagne on the four simplest horse colors:

 Base Color